NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 The first review meeting was held on 1/12/16.
 Michael Witte, Jason DeGraw, Tianzhen Hong and Lixing Gu attended the meeting.

 The main concern is the object name of the PressureStat.
-The consensus conclusion is a new object name: AirflowNetwork:ZoneContrl:PressureController to replace ZoneControl:PressureStat.
+The consensus conclusion is a new object name: AirflowNetwork:ZoneControl:PressureController to replace ZoneControl:PressureStat.

 Another concern is to prevent circulation of OA flow and zone exhaust fan flow rate.
 The current practice is that when exhaust fan flow rate is greater than OA flow rate, the OA flow rate will increase to match exhaust fan flow rate.
 This concern will be considered during coding to avoid possible circulation of both airflow rates.